walkerRnD/codebuff/authentication.knowledge.md

 - The `fingerprintId` is used to link the CLI session with the web login, preventing session hijacking.
 - User credentials are never stored or transmitted in plain text.

+## Implementation Guidelines

+- Centralize authentication-related logic in one place to prevent synchronization issues.
+- Handle fingerprint generation and user credential loading together in `setUser()`.
+- Avoid duplicating credential checking or fingerprint generation logic across different parts of the codebase.
+- Always use existing fingerprintId from user credentials when available, only generate new ones when needed.
+- Reference fingerprintId from the Client instance rather than config exports to maintain single source of truth.
+- Always use existing fingerprintId from user credentials when available, only generate new ones when needed.
+- Reference fingerprintId from the Client instance rather than config exports to maintain single source of truth.

 ## Integration with Billing

 - Upon successful authentication, the user's billing status and quota are retrieved from the database.